w3c/webextensions/proposals/proposal_process.md

 Reviewing new proposals is one of the most important and impactful roles of the Web Extensions Community Group.
-This ensures browsers have the opportunity to align on shared functionality when desirable for new functionality and helps prevent drift between the API surfaces.
+This ensures browsers have the opportunity to align on shared functionality when desirable and helps prevent drift between the API surfaces.
 As such, it is critical to ensure timely reviews.

 ### Authors